In Belgium, language is more than just what you say – it’s a clash of identity, culture, politics, and much more.

 If you’re moving to Belgium, you’ll probably want to brush up on the local language.
 However, that’s easier said than done in this cozy little country.
 Indeed, despite its size, Belgium has not one, but three official languages: Dutch, French, and German.
 In addition, there are also a few others thrown in for good measure.

-But while this might sound daunting for those arriving from countries with just the one official language, fear not.
+But while this might sound daunting for those arriving from countries with just one official language, fear not.
 There are plenty of language schools in the country to help you on your way to fluency.
 However, even understanding how these languages interact with each other is a great first step.
 With that in mind, this guide includes information on the following:

 - What languages are spoken in Belgium?